 You will need a reliable device to use for TEAMS and MyOpenMath.
-Attendance is excepted on a regular basis in person.
+Attendance is expected on a regular basis in person.
 Attendance will be taken and reported.
 Since completing lecture guides are important to your overall success in this class.
-You will turn these in on a regular basis and they will serve as your attendance/role for each night respectively.
+You will turn these in on test days.
 We will generally only go over 1 to 2 lecture guides per class meeting.
 So, please do not feel overwhelmed, as I will be walking you through and instructing you on each of the lecture guides in particular.